tvOS and MacOS will get Spatial Audio support for AirPods Pro and Max

 Giving Spatial Audio more room to breathe

-In its defense, however, the Apple TV 4K already supported Dolby Atmos passthrough, which in itself is a popular form of spatial audio.
+In their defense, however, the Apple TV 4K already supported Dolby Atmos passthrough, which in itself is a popular form of spatial audio.

 Why is this update important then?
 Well, once the update hits you'll be able to throw on a pair of AirPods Pro or AirPods Max for late-night TV watching and still hear the Spatial Audio track without using external speakers.
 If you have early sleepers in the house, they'll certainly thank you for it.